-Doctorate: includes such degrees as Doctor of Education, Doctor of Juridical Science, education, engineering, business, and public administration.
-Also includes terminal degrees formerly designated as "first professional," such as dentistry, medicine, optometry, osteropathic medicine, pharmacy, podiatric medicine, veterinary medicine, chiropractic or law.
+Doctorate: includes such degrees as Doctor of Philosophy, Doctor of Education, Doctor of Juridical Science and Doctor of Public Health in any field such as arts, sciences, education, business and public administration.
+Also includes terminal degrees formerly designated as "first professional," including dentistry, medicine, optometry, osteopathic medicine, pharmacy, podiatric medicine, veterinary medicine, chiropractic or law.